 A: If you are an Arts & Sciences exchange student, you should not count on being able to take any business courses at Kenan-Flagler.
 It may be possible to take a maximum of one business course, but registration in any particular course cannot be guaranteed, prerequisite requirements have to be met, and registration would happen only after you arrive on campus and if space is available in the course.

 Q: Where will I live while at UNC?

 A: Most visiting exchange students live in a student residence on south campus near the Business School.
 Students who are on exchange for the entire academic year may opt to live in a private residence called Granville Towers.
 Exchange students also have the option to find housing off campus, but the Undergraduate Business Program is unable to provide assistance with finding off-campus housing.
-Information on accommodation options is available on the Housing Office’s website.
-Applications for on campus accommodation should be submitted in paper form to Kenan-Flagler and not through the online portal my.UNC.edu.
+Information on accommodation options and the application process is available on the Housing Office’s website.

 Q: How will I be registered for classes?
 Will I have an opportunity to change my schedule?